 With its canals, narrow cobbled alleys and trams, the novelty value of Amsterdam can prove entertaining enough for many kids.
 There’s also a whole host of attractions specifically aimed at young children, ranging from circuses and puppet theatres to urban farms and one of the best zoos in Europe.

-There are also plenty of opportunities for play – practically all of the city’s parks and most patches of greenery have some form of playground, and the recreation area in the Vondelpark is heaven for kids and parents alike.
+There are also plenty of free opportunities for play – practically all of the city’s parks and most patches of greenery have some form of a playground, and the recreation area in the Vondelpark is heaven for kids and parents alike.

 Wondering where to start?
 Here are our tips for the best things to do with kids from the new Rough Guide to Amsterdam.

 The woodlands of Amsterdamse Bos offer playgrounds, outdoor theatre, lakes and cycle paths.
 You can also rent canoes and pedalos to explore the Bosbaan Canal, and visit the Ridammerhoeve goat farm, which makes its own ice cream and cheese